 1. Amy spends most of her time on social networking sites 2.
-Brian believes that putting too many pictures on social networking sites is a waste of time form of communication 4.
+Brian believes that putting too many pictures on social networking sites i waste of time is a

+3. Carol thinks that social media will eventually be replaced by a more exciting form of communication 4.
 David believes that people are more honest about things on social media 5.
 Emma uses social media primarily to keep in touch with her cousins who live abroad